root-project/root/docbook/users-guide/Graphics.md

 This user interface gives the possibility for changing the following axis attributes:

--   color of the selected axis, the axis’ title and labels;
+-   color of the selected axis, the axis' title and labels;

 -   the length of thick parameters and the possibility to set them on both axis sides (if `+-` is selected);